php/php-langspec/spec/10-expressions.md

 **postfix-expression designates a string**

-The *expression* is converted to `int` and the result is the character of the string at the position equal to that integer.
-If the integer is negative or refers to a non-existing offset, the result is an empty string.
+The *expression* is converted to `int` and the result is the character of the string at the position corresponding to that integer.
+If the integer is negative, the position is counted backwards from the end of the string.
+If the position refers to a non-existing offset, the result is an empty string.

+If the operator is used as the left-hand side of a [*simple-assignment-expression*](#simple-assignment),

+- If the assigned string is empty, or in case of non-existing negative offset (absolute value larger than string length), a warning is raised and no assignment is done.
+- If the offset is larger than the current string length, the string is extended to a length equal to the offset value, using space (0x20) padding characters.
-If the operator is used as the left-hand side of a [*simple-assignment-expression*](#simple-assignment), the value being assigned is converted to string and the character in the specified offset will be replaced by the first character of the string.
-If the assigned string is empty, the `'\0'` character is used.
+- the value being assigned is converted to string and the character in the specified offset is replaced by the first character of the string.
-If the string before the assignment had no such offset, the string is extended to include the offset with `'\0'` characters.

 The subscript operator can not be used on a string value in a byRef context or as the operand of the [postfix- or prefix-increment or decrement operators](#postfix-increment-and-decrement-operators) or on the left